Lincoln Journal Star: The Lincoln Journal

 In 1897, J.C.
 Seacrest, a former reporter for the Nebraska State Journal, purchased the Lincoln Evening News, which was published by the State Journal as an evening edition.
 By 1922, Seacrest had changed the name of the Lincoln Evening News to the Lincoln Evening Journal and become the majority owner of the State Journal Company.
-Seacrest merged the two publications to create to create the Lincoln Evening Journal & Nebraska State Journal.
+Seacrest merged the two publications to create the Lincoln Evening Journal & Nebraska State Journal.